Michigan Public Safety Communications System (MPSCS) - 071-0147-18

 MPSCS’s mission is to provide public safety agencies of all disciplines (fire, police, hospital, etc.) a standards-based Statewide interoperable communications system and a suite of connected tool sets from voice to data communication (radios, pagers, etc.).
 There are approximately 1,600 agencies that utilize MPSCS.
 Public Act 152 of 1929, as amended, indicates that the Director of the Department of Technology, Management, and Budget (DTMB) is responsible for the construction, implementation, operation, and maintenance of MPSCS.
 MPSCS services include installing system assets, processing maintenance work orders, overseeing system improvements by contractor, and overseeing agreements to allow expanded wireless telecommunications on State property managed by a contractor.
 As of September 30, 2017, DTMB-MPSCS had expenditures of $47.5 million and 100 employees.

-- To assess the effectiveness of DTMB-MPSCS in monitoring contracts for system improvements and agreements to allow expanded wireless telecommunications on State property.
+- To assess the effectiveness of the Office in monitoring contracts for system improvements and agreements to allow expanded wireless telecommunications on State property.

-- To assess the effectiveness of DTMB-MPSCS in administering usage of its procurement cards.
+- To assess the effectiveness of the Office, in conjunction with DTMB’s Financial Services, in administering usage of its procurement cards.

-- To assess the effectiveness of MPSCS agencies in monitoring the Enterprise Asset Management system (EAM) for accuracy.
+- To assess the effectiveness of the Office in monitoring activity within the Enterprise Asset Management system (EAM) for accuracy.

 ← Back to all work in progress